Oak trees require trimming from time to time to maintain good form and health, as well as keeping them out of power lines and off buildings.

 How much should I have pruned?

-I recommend keeping the prune to less than 20% of the tree’s total canopy each prune.
+I recommend keeping the prune to less than 20% of the tree’s total canopy for each prune.
 This will minimize the shock to the tree’s system and ensure it bounces back stronger than ever with new growth year on year.

 Is pruning good for an oak trees health?